 First things first when seeking out a title loan company in Arizona.
 Always be sure to check that your lender has an active license with the Arizona Department of Financial Institutions.
 You can look this up on their website which features an AZ license lookup page.
 Once you know your company has a license, you will have that extra piece of mind to know they are going to follow the regulations already in place.
 Arizona is a bit different from other states when it comes to online loans.
 As we mentioned above, most types of traditional payday loans are not allowed.
-You used to be able to walk into any pawn shop or check cashing location in Phoenix or Tucson and get a cash advance within a few minutes.
-That all changed in 2010 when payday advances with interest rates over 36% became illegal.
-You can still seek out lending products in Arizona that have rates above 36%.
+You used to walk into any pawn shop or check cashing location in Phoenix or Tucson and get a cash advance within a few minutes.
+That all changed when payday advances with interest rates over 36% became illegal.
+You can still find lending products in Arizona that have rates above 36%.
 These options include installment loans, tribal lending products and car title loans.
-In terms of online title loans, we know of many direct lenders that provide loans in this state.
+In terms of online title loans, we know of many direct lenders that offer loans in this state.
 As always, you can meet with someone in person at any of the hundreds of retail loan locations throughout the state.
 Or you can use our online application and get an approval answer in 15 minutes or less.
 As the name of our site suggest, we give access all across the desert to consumers interested in online title loans.
-This includes those in Arizona who are looking for title loans online, and we also may be able to help applicants in neighboring states like California and Nevada.
+This includes those in Arizona who are looking for title loans online, and we can help applicants in neighboring states like California and Nevada.